abhipsa99-ch/Biotechnology-Projects-/README.md

 ### 2. An extension of cancer immunotherapy with dostarlimab, the PD1-PD L1 pathway blocker
 - Understanding Masking mechanism of cancer cells.
 - Gaining knowledge of monoclonal mAB or moAB.
-- Deep resarch on Dostarlimab and Cancer Immunotherapy
+- Deep resarch on Dostarlimab and Cancer Immunotherapy.
-- Analyzed Trail Results
+- Analyzed Trail Results.

 ### 3. HIV/AIDS Review